Skip to content

 What is the difference between SonarQube Server and SonarQube Cloud?

 SonarQube Server is self-hosted on your infrastructure — you manage the database, upgrades, and backups.
-SonarQube Cloud (formerly SonarCloud) is the SaaS version managed by SonarSource.
+SonarQube Cloud (formerly SonarCloud) is the SaaS version managed by Sonar.
 Both use the same analysis engine.
 Cloud offers a free tier (50k LOC, 5 users), zero infrastructure management, and automatic updates.
 Server gives you on-premises control, custom plugin support, and full data residency.